 Proponents of excited delirium theory claim that a person in “excited delirium” is delirious, has psychomotor agitation, may engage in violence, displays superhuman strength, has a very high body temperature, and then dies.
 But there is no medical, psychological, or peer-reviewed research to support this assertion.

 In the MH (Harrison) v.
-Alameda County case, Julia Sherwin also deposed Dr. Wetli in 2014.
+Alameda County case, Sherwin also deposed Dr. Wetli in 2014.
 She further exposed the fraud associated with excited delirium by confirming these facts:

 Excited Delirium is not recognized by the American Medical Association, American Psychological Association, or the American Psychiatric Association.